Frederick G. Nolan: Oak Island

-Nolan became interested in the history of Oak Island and its supposed treasure, studying documents and maps from maritime libraries and museums.
+Nolan became interested in the history of Oak Island and its supposed treasure, studying documents and maps from maritime libraries and museums in Spain that related to lost ships carrying treasure back from the Americas.
 During this exploration of over fifty years, he uncovered numerous unexplained markings and artifacts from Oak Island's terrain.
-Nolan also found a cross made of boulders on his property on the island.
-He maintained his interest in this quest until his death, in 2016.
+Nolan also found a formation of boulders in the shape of a cross on his property on the island, which became known as Nolan's Cross.
+He maintained his interest in this quest until his death, in 2016, and in his later years, he was a consultant to the producers of The Curse of Oak Island.